 7. Submit a video performing on your chosen primary instrument/voice:

-- Perform two (2) selections (original or covers) from one or more contemporary music genres such as pop, rock, R&B, folk, gospel, country, etc., that you feel best represent your unique artistic abilities.
+- Perform one or two selections (original or covers) from one or more contemporary music genres such as pop, rock, R&B, folk, gospel, country, etc., that you feel best represent your unique artistic abilities.
 You are invited to demonstrate aptitude on multiple instruments if you have that ability.

 - Each selection must be submitted separately in a video format with yourself visible and clearly heard, with our without a microphone.